solarina/zion-docs/README.md

 # Merchant Guide

-A vey short guide for the merchant who want to connect their shops into our payment system.
+A vey short guide for the merchant who wants to connect their shops to our payment system.

 ## Login